minekube/gate/.web/docs/guide/install/binaries.md

 ---

 Visit the <VPButton text="Releases" href="https://github.com/minekube/gate/releases/latest"/> page,
-see to the Assets section at the bottom and download Gate for your operating system Windows, macOS or Linux.
+go to the Assets section at the bottom and download Gate for your operating system Windows, macOS or Linux.

 **Make Gate executable**